lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/allatoms.rst

    group oxygen_end1 id 65
    group oxygen_end2 id 4

+..  container:: justify

    Let us print again the atom positions in a dump:

 ..  code-block:: bash
    :caption: *to be copied in pullonPEG/input.lammps*